 Yelp Competitive Analysis

-From our interview observations, we found that there were frictions in newcomers restaurant finding process with Yelp.
-The pain points are around the overview and zoom & filter stages.
+From interview sessions, we noticed newcomers pain points in finding restaurants with Yelp.
+The problems are around (1) overview and (2) zoom & filter.

 Neighborhood, cuisine category, and restaurant quality are the most important factors to newcomers.